-Renting a Car in Tulum Mexico in 2023: The Ultimate Guide
+Renting a Car in Tulum Mexico: The Ultimate Guide

 If you are wondering whether renting a car in Tulum is convenient and safe or not, this is the right place to find out.

-For the first couple of years, I didn’t have my own car so I use car rentals a lot because I loved to explore and get around at my own pace without having to rely on buses or, let alone taxis.
+For the first couple of years, I didn’t have my own car, so I used car rentals a lot because I loved to explore and get around at my own pace without having to rely on buses or, let alone, taxis.

-In this guide I will tell you everything you need to know about renting a car in Tulum, why it’s convenient and when you shouldn’t rent instead, what are the best car rentals and, most of all, not to get scammed.
+In this guide, I will tell you everything you need to know about renting a car in Tulum, why it’s convenient, and when you shouldn’t rent; what the best car rentals are, and, most of all, how to avoid getting scammed.

 But first of all, let me give you a brief introduction to Tulum.